Taritsyn/DartSassHost/src/DartSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
-   .NET 5.0 target was replaced by a .NET 6 target.
+   1. .NET 5.0 target was replaced by a .NET 6 target;
+   2. `FileManagerWrapper` class is no longer used.

    ============
    PROJECT SITE